paulinoprojects/LinuxOS-Security-Checklist/README.md

 2. <b>Remove or disable any unnecessary services, ports, and protocols.</b>
     - Identify the services, ports, and protocols that are not needed: Review the list of installed services and running processes, and identify any that are not needed for the system's intended purpose.
 For example, if the system is not used as a web server, it may not need to run a web server daemon like Apache or Nginx.
+        - ps command: This command displays information about the currently running processes.
+To display all processes, run the command "ps -ef".
+To display only the processes for a specific user, run the command "ps -u username".
+        - top command: This command provides a real-time view of the system processes, including their CPU and memory usage.
+To run the command, simply type "top" in the terminal.
+        - netstat command: This command displays the current network connections and open ports.
+To display all open ports, run the command "netstat -tulnp".
+        - systemctl command: This command is used to manage services on a Linux system.
+To list all services, run the command "systemctl list-units --type=service".
+        - chkconfig command: This command is used to list and manage services on a Linux system.
+To list all services, run the command "chkconfig --list".
+        - nmap command: This command is used to scan for open ports on a system or network.
+To scan a specific IP address or range of addresses, run the command "nmap IP_address_or_range".
     - Disable the services: Use the systemctl command to disable any services that are not needed.
 For example, to disable the Apache web server, run the following command: <b><i>sudo systemctl disable apache2</b></i>.
     - Close unnecessary ports: Use the firewall to close any unnecessary open ports.
 You can use the <b><i>iptables or ufw (Uncomplicated Firewall)</b></i> command to configure the firewall.
 For example, to close port 80 (HTTP), run the following command: <b><i>sudo ufw deny 80</b></i>.
     - Disable unnecessary protocols: Review the network configuration and disable any unnecessary protocols.
 For example, if the system is not used for file sharing, you may want to disable the SMB or NFS protocols.